ADCS - Privilege Escalation as a Service

 certipy req -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA -template ESC3.1 -on-behalf-of DOMAIN/ADMIN -pfx ESC3.pfx

-ESC4 - Vulnerable Certificate Template Access Control
+ESC4 - User Writable Template

 ESC5 - Vulnerable PKI Object Access Control

-This problem is only indirectly related to the CA, but it is a problem if you have administrative permissions on the ADCS server.
-This can be used to create a "Golden Certificate", similar to the Kerberos Golden Ticket, only as a certificate.
-Because the CA root certificate was "stolen", it can be used to create further valid certificates.
-Then use certipy auth to request a Kerberos ticket and read out the NTHash.
+This problem is only indirectly related to the CA, but is a problem if you have administrative rights on the ADCS server.
+A "Golden Certificate" can be created, similar to the Kerberos Golden Ticket, only as a certificate.
+Because the CA root certificate was "stolen", valid certificates can still be created with it.
+Then request a Kerberos ticket with certipy auth and read out the NTHash.

 certipy ca -backup -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA